Exhibitions, Moving Images and Performances - at Museums + Art Galleries, Cinemas and Festivals - solo and group

 Blood on Silk: Campbelltown conflated with Blood on Silk: Trade 2011, 2012 and 2013, 2011-2014, silk paper and video, dimensions variable.

 in Blood on Silk: Campbelltown at the Campbelltown Arts Centre, Sydney, Australia.
+Curated by Michael Dagastino.

 Photo Credit Alex Wisser

-Exhibition and Curation:
+Group Exhibition and Solo Curation:

-Memorial/ Hanky 2004-2005, fabric and found objects, 600 x 600 x 300cm
+Memorial/ Hanky 2004-2005, fabric and found objects, 600 x 600 x 300cm;

 Memorial/White Gloves

-Curation - The other artists curated into the exhibition were Nicole Barakat, Cath Bowen, Fiona Davies, Sarah Goffman, Fiona Hall, Donna Marcus, Kiri Morcombe, Luke Roberts, Surabhi Saraf, Louise Saxton, David Sequeira, Maeve Woods, The Modified Toy Orchestra, Toydeath, Raqs Media Collective and Lex Rogers in Op Shop at Maitland Regional Art Gallery, Maitland, Australia.
+The Curation - The other artists curated into the exhibition were Nicole Barakat, Cath Bowen, Fiona Davies, Sarah Goffman, Fiona Hall, Donna Marcus, Kiri Morcombe, Luke Roberts, Surabhi Saraf, Louise Saxton, David Sequeira, Maeve Woods, The Modified Toy Orchestra, Toydeath, Raqs Media Collective and Lex Rogers in Op Shop at Maitland Regional Art Gallery, Maitland, Australia.
 Photo credit Alex Gooding

-Exhibition:
+Solo Exhibition:

 Blood on Silk: Farnham, 2013, silk paper, videe and found objects in an installation at the James Hockey Gallery, University of the Creative Arts, Farnham, U.K.